Information theory for dimensionality reduction in dynamical systems: Applications

-IB finds transfer operator eigenfunctions by optimizing an information theoretic-objective that makes no reference to physics or dynamics.
+IB finds a reduced state variable by optimizing an information theoretic-objective that makes no reference to physics or dynamics.
 This suggests it may be used for the discovery of slow variables in situations where one lacks physical intuition.
-The utility of exact IB for this purpose is limited because it requires knowledge of the exact conditional distribution $p(x_{t+\Delta t}|x_t)$ which is difficult to estimate in many real-world scenarios.
-Fortunately however, the IB optimization problem can be replaced by an approximate variational objective introduced in Ref.~\cite{alemi2016_dvib} that can be solved with neural networks.
-In the remainder of this paper, we show how to implement these networks for the discovery of slow variables directly from data.

-In place of the optimal encoder, we instead search for one which minimizes a tractable upper bound on the Lagrangian Eq.~\ref{ibloss}.
-To achieve this, the first (compression) term is upper-bounded as

-where $\hat{p}(h)$ is a variational approximation to the marginal $p(h)$.
-The second term is lower-bounded by a noise-contrastive estimate of the mutual information \cite{oord2019infoNCE},

-which can be computed directly from samples, and does not require access to the full distribution $p(h_t,x_{t+\Delta t})$ (see Appendix~\ref{apx:dvib} for details).
-The procedure for finding the optimal encoder in variational IB (VIB) are shown schematically in Fig.~\ref{fig:Hopf}a; compare this to the procedure for exact IB shown in Fig.~\ref{fig:exactIB}.

-We now show that VIB learns an encoding consistent with exact IB, i.e. one which depends only on the dominant transfer operator eigenfunctions.
-We consider the example of a Hopf oscillator given by the dynamical system

-Equation~\eqref{eq:hopf_eom} is the normal form (in polar coordinates) for dynamics near a Hopf bifurcation~\cite{Strogatz2018}.
-For $\mu>0$ this system exhibits a circular limit cycle of radius $\sqrt{\mu}$ (Fig.~\ref{fig:Hopf}b).
-In Appendix~\ref{apx:hopf} we show that this system has infinite purely imaginary eigenvalues $\lambda_n = in\omega$ and that as a result, encoders which exactly encode the angle coordinate, $p(h|r,\theta)\propto \delta (h - \theta)$, are solutions of the IB optimization problem.

-The exact IB calculation breaks down for perfectly deterministic dynamics, hence we add a small amount of white noise to the dynamics.
-While this slightly perturbs the spectral content of the transfer operator, we still find our results to be consistent with the those expected for the deterministic case (see Appendix~\ref{apx:hopf}).
-As we increase the size of the encoding alphabet $N_H$, the encoder partitions space by finer and finer angular wedges.
-The learned encoding is invariant under permutations of the encoded symbols.
-Upon reordering, we find that, for large alphabets $N_H\gg 1$, the encoder indeed approximates $p(h|r,\theta)\propto \delta(h - \theta)$ as expected (Fig.~\ref{fig:Hopf}c).

-Using VIB, we learn a continuous $h_t$ which can be computed directly from samples of the state variable.
-The encoding $h_t$ learned by VIB closely approximates the angle coordinate (Fig.~\ref{fig:Hopf}e-f) and is nearly uncorrelated with $r$ (inset).
-This shows that our mathematical results illustrated for exact IB in Sec.~\ref{sec:mostinformative} hold also in the approximate framework of VIB.
-In Appendix~\ref{apx:dvib} we verify this also for the Lorenz system, a standard example of chaotic dynamics.

-One benefit of the variational formulation of IB is that it may be applied directly to large datasets.
-Here we provide numerical evidence showing that the results of the previous sections remain valid for high-dimensional systems by considering a simulated fluids dataset.
-We then turn to experimental data to show that even in the presence of large noise and small sample sizes, our framework allows for an interpretation of VIB latent variables as approximate transfer operator eigenfunctions.
+In the regime of small $\beta$, or high compression, features of the state $x_t$ are forced to compete to make it through the bottleneck $h_t$, which allows us to extract relevant features of the system.